zhemao/zhemao.github.com/resume2.markdown

 ## Columbia Spectator Publishing Company

-### Associate Web Developer, January 2011 - present
+### Deputy Director of Operations, January 2011 - present

  * Working on making website infrastructure more secure
  * Migrated website code to git repository
  * Worked on redesign for the website of the Eye, the Spectator's weekly magazine
- * Mined data for the housing calculator application for the Shaft, a Spectator- sponsored blog covering the undergraduate housing application process at Columbia
+ * Mined data for the housing calculator application for the Shaft, a Spectator-sponsored blog covering the undergraduate housing application process at Columbia

 ## Science Applications International Corporation